Introverts In Love: Tips On How To Improve A Relationship

 Schedule dates

-While extroverts often thrive on constant social interaction, introverts sometimes balk at the idea of spending unlimited, unstructured time together.
+While extroverts often thrive on constant social interaction, introverts sometimes balk at the idea of spending endless, unstructured time together.
 To meet both of your needs, you might try scheduling dates together a couple of times a week.
 Even if you live together, structured dates can be a great way to meet the socialization needs of an extrovert while allowing introverts to schedule and plan for social interactions.

 Communicate your feelings